jupyterhub/jupyterhub-idle-culler/README.md

 The command line interface also gives a quick overview of the different options for configuration.

 ```
+  --api-page-size                  Number of users to request per page, when
+                                   using JupyterHub 2.0's paginated user list
+                                   API.
+Default: user the server-side default
+                                   configured page size. (default 0)
   --concurrency                    Limit the number of concurrent requests made
                                    to the Hub.
 Deleting a lot of users at the
                                    same time can slow down the Hub, so limit